Bristol Beacon: Predecessors on the site

+Construction

 The site was acquired by the Colston Hall Company in 1861, who raised £12,000 in £10 shares.
+The company had grown out of an effort by the Bristol Temperance Progressionist Society to build a hall near St. James' Priory and was supported by wealthy Liberals, who saw the Victoria Rooms in Clifton as too closely tied to the Tory interest.
 They demolished the old school building in order to build a concert hall, which opened on 20 September 1867.
 The architects were local firm Foster & Wood, working in the Bristol Byzantine style.
 The basement was used as a bonded warehouse handling cargoes from the docks.
 The original hall included a coffered barrel-vaulted ceiling, and was modelled after St George's Hall, Liverpool.

-The foyer building with the grand staircase and smaller hall were opened in 1873.
+The foyer building with the grand staircase and the smaller hall (the Lesser Colston Hall, now the Lantern) were opened in 1873.
 A meeting calling for women's suffrage was held at the hall in November 1880.

+First rebuild, 1901

-On 1 September 1898, a fire broke out in the neighbouring Clark's clothing factory, which quickly spread to the hall, while it was in use for the Trades Union Congress.
+On 1 September 1898, a fire broke out in the neighbouring Clark's clothing factory, which quickly spread to the hall while it was in use for the Trades Union Congress.
 The auditorium suffered extensive damage, with only the walls remaining, and the pipe organ was completely destroyed.
 The foyer was the only part of the building to survive in its original condition.

 The hall was rebuilt, and re-opened in 1901.
 It was in use throughout the First World War; in 1915, David Lloyd George addressed a meeting in the hall to discuss the production of munitions, while in 1919 a Roll of Honour ceremony took place there for soldiers who had been decorated for their service during the war.
 The Bristol Corporation, which later became Bristol City Council, bought the building for £65,000 in 1919.
+The Lesser Colston Hall became the Little Theatre in 1923, initially under the control of the Rotary Club, then Little Theatre Ltd in 1929 and the Rapier Players from 1935.

+The second hall was closed for remodelling in 1935, as it was difficult for all of the audience to see the orchestra performing.
+It re-opened the following December.